Measuring topological descriptors of complex networks under uncertainty: Numerical experiments and results

 where the parameter $r$ is chosen randomly for each model realization in the interval $[3.57,3.82]$ to assure a chaotic regime.
 Each time series spans a time horizon of 1024 time-steps.
 All the models take into account the connectivity of the underlying network using linear coupling terms, which are chosen to be small enough to guarantee that the resulting time series, especially in the case of the ARMA model, remain stationary.
 The result is a total of 180 numerical experiments.

 The data used for the subsequent analysis are the time courses of the state variable of the nodes.
 Starting from this information we computed the connectivity matrix for all the networks using all the methods mentioned in Sec.~\ref{sec2}, obtaining a value of connectivity $c_{ij}$ for each pair of nodes $(i,j)$.
 The statistical significance of the connectivity was assessed by computing the corresponding \textit{p-values} obtained by means of surrogate data analysis.
-Specifically, an adequate null hypothesis $H^0$ is the lack of relationships between the nodes, which can be easily achieved by reshuffling the observed time course at each site~\cite{lancaster}.
-The alternative hypothesis $H^1$ is that such relationships exist.
-If $c^0_{ij}$ is the value of connectivity expected by chance for the edge $e_{ij}$, $H^0$ corresponds to $c^{obs}_{ij}=c^0_{ij}$, while $H^1$ is $c^{obs}_{ij} \neq c^{obs}_{ij}$.
+Specifically, an adequate null hypothesis $H^0_{ij}$ is the lack of relationships between the nodes $i$ and $j$, which can be easily achieved by reshuffling the observed time course at each site~\cite{lancaster}.
+The reshuffled time series possess the same mean, variance, and histogram distribution as the original signal, but any temporal correlation is destroyed, making this null model adequate to test for coherence or causal relations between nodes'~dynamics.
+Nevertheless, other types of surrogates techniques can be used depending on the null hypothesis one would like to test.
+For instance, if one is interested in testing against the null hypothesis that the time series are correlated like in a random linear process, one should opt for Iterated Amplitude-Adjusted Fourier Transform-based surrogates, which preserve the linear features of the time series even in the frequency domain, while washing out higher-order dependencies.
+There are many additional types of surrogates that one can use to test against other null models, but the optimal choice is beyond the scope of the present paper.
+Changing null hypothesis could change the probability distributions of nodes' descriptors accordingly, but this neither negatively affects the goodness of the proposed method nor it can be easily related to the sensitivity of the method.
+The alternative hypothesis $H^1_{ij}$ is that such relationships exist.
+If $c^0_{ij}$ is the value of connectivity expected by chance for the edge $e_{ij}$, $H^0_{ij}$ corresponds to $c^{obs}_{ij}=c^0_{ij}$, while $H^1_{ij}$ is $c^{obs}_{ij} \neq c^{obs}_{ij}$.
 Given the empirical distribution of $c^0_{ij}$ it was possible to obtain the \pv $p_{ij}$ corresponding to the value of connectivity $c_{ij}$ from the original time series.
 Subsequently, the resulting \pvs were used to obtain the minimum posterior probabilities through \eqref{eq_minbf} and \eqref{eq_ppos}.
-As mentioned in Sec.~\ref{sec2}, the only free parameter of the process is the prior probability for the null hypothesis $P(H^0=0)$.
-In this case we set it equal to $1-D$ where $D$ is the average density of the networks considered.
+As mentioned in Sec.~\ref{sec2}, the only free parameter of the process is the prior probability for the null hypothesis $P(H^0_{ij})$.
+In this experiment, we set it equal to $1-D$ for all the edges, where $D$ is the average density of the networks considered.
+With this choice we are allowed to write the prior probability as $P(H^0)$, without the subscript ${ij}$.
+This is clearly not the optimal choice for the prior probability, since it is not true that it is equivalent for all the edges.
+However, this puts us in a scenario where only a global prior information about the network structure is available.
 The computation of the minimum posterior probability for all the $p_{ij}$ returns the adjacency matrix $\mathbf{P}$ of the fuzzy network, which is used to compute all the network descriptors as described in the previous section.
+It is to be noticed that, in general, the prior $P(H^0_{ij})$ value determines a shift in the probability $\pi_{ij}$ of $\mathbf{P}$ in the interval $[0,1]$; the same happens in the particular case in which $P(H^0_{ij})=P(H^0)$.